counterfactual/monorepo/packages/specs/source/01-app-definition.md

 ### Resolution Function

 There is a single function which _must_ be implemented in the interface.
-This function is essentially providing the resolution functionality discussed above.
-The function signature looks like this:
+This function provides the resolution functionality discussed above.
+The function signature is:

 ```solidity
 function resolve(bytes memory, Transfer.Terms memory) public view returns (Transfer.Transaction);